-On behalf of the Business Law Section of the State Bar of California and the Editorial Board of the Business Law News (“BLN”), we welcome articles for possible publication in BLN, the Business Law Section’s official, quarterly publication.
+On behalf of the Business Law Section of the California Lawyers Association and the Editorial Board of the Business Law News (“BLN”), we welcome articles for possible publication in BLN, the Business Law Section’s official quarterly publication.

 Please use the following guidelines for submission to BLN:

 BLN welcomes submissions by licensed California practitioners on various topics of interest in the business law community.

 Review Process and Standards